 Finally, Kohli and Zucker (2019) summarize what data are available on progress with BRI investments to date at the global level.
 They note that relatively reliable data are available for some sources of BRI funding, including the Silk Road Fund, Asian Infrastructure Investment Bank (AIIB) and New Development Bank (NDB), as well as data on Chinese foreign direct investment by China's Ministry of Commerce.
 Also, there are data available on Chinese official lending by AidData, but so far only through 2014.9 They conclude that it is impossible to reliably estimate overall numbers-projects, investments or financing (and its terms)-for the BRI program by year, country and in aggregate.
-They draw three conclusions from their data analysis: (i) Chinese FDI outflows and loan disbursements to BRI countries appear have exceeded \$250 billion over the life of the initiative and seem to be on the rise; (ii) oil and gas have been the main sectors benefiting from BRI investments; and (iii) only a small share of BRI investments has gone to CASC countries.
+They draw several tentative conclusions from their data analysis: (i) Chinese exposure (equity and loans) to BRI countries "is very significant and appears to be rising"; (ii) Chinese official lending to BRI countries has a significant concessional component, with 20 percent qualifying as ODA during 2013-14; (iii) energy extraction and generation have been the main sectors benefiting from BRI investments; and (iv) only a small share of BRI investments has gone to CASC countries.
 However, reliable information